-In a case before Zwolle-Lelystad District Court, the court convicted the offender of having sex with two girls aged twelve and thirteen: 'The court takes into account as an aggravating circumstance the young age of the victims and the large difference between the ages of the suspect and the victims.'
-The age gap in this case was more than twenty years.
-It is noteworthy that this factor was often not mentioned in the grounds for sentencing in cases in which the age difference was even greater.
-The court takes are considered and the suspect and the victims.
-The age difference was even greater.
+In a case before Zwolle-Lelystad District Court, the court convicted the offender of having sex with two girls aged twelve and thirteen: 'The court takes into account as an aggravating circumstance the young age of the victims and the large difference between the ages of the suspect and the victims.'138 The age gap in this case was more than twenty years.
+It is noteworthy that this factor was often not mentioned in the grounds for sentencing in cases in which the age difference was even greater.139

 A smaller age gap can sometimes also work in the offender's favour.
-For example, in a case in which a 21-year-old man was convicted of abusing a 14-year-old girl, Arnhem District court found as follows: 'The court finds in the suspect's favour that the age difference was not very great.'
-One could question the view that the 'age difference was not very great' in this case, since the offender was one-and-a-half times the age of the victim.
+For example, in a case in which a 21-year-old man was convicted of abusing a 14-year-old girl, Arnhem District court found as follows: 'The court finds in the suspect's favour that the age difference was not very great.'140 One could question the view that the 'age difference was not very great' in this case, since the offender was one-and-a-half times the age of the victim.